Showing posts with label titles. Show all posts

 Custom Dreamy Look Title Overlay for Windows Movie Maker

-Download Dreamy Look Title OverlayI've just reworked my prior "Dreamy Look" overlay so it works in XP and Vista.
+Preview Dreamy Look Title OverlayI've just reworked my prior "Dreamy Look" overlay so it works with either WMM 2.1 (XP) or WMM 6.0.
 Here's a sample Dreamy Look Video

 To use the new title